 It would be great if deciding on a dumpster or a dumpster bag were as simple as the amount of waste you’re tossing.
-However, that’s just one factor that you need to consider when making your choice.
-Other factors such as cost, available space, time and debris weight all need to be considered to help you decide which disposal option is best for your job.
+However, that’s just one factor to consider when making your choice.
+Other aspects such as cost, available space, time and debris weight will help you decide which disposal option is best for your job.

 Every project has a budget.
 As a result, price is one of the most important factors when deciding which waste removal option to go with.
-For example, both options are often used for attic cleanouts, which tend to produce at 5-10 cubic yards of debris.
-The national average to use a dumpster bag for an attic cleanout would range from $345-$505, while renting a 10 yard dumpster would cost about $268-$492.
+For example, both dumpster bags and dumpster rentals are often used for attic cleanouts, which tend to produce 5-10 cubic yards of debris.

-Each choice has a unique cost structure, so doing a bit of research ahead of time can go a long way to helping you make a fiscally sound decision.
+Each choice has a unique cost structure, so doing a bit of research ahead of time can go a long way to help you make a fiscally sound decision.

 Here’s how to calculate the total cost of a disposable debris bag:

-The average pickup cost for a dumpster bag to dispose of 3 cubic yards of debris is about $155.00.
-Combined with a purchase price of just under $30.00, that brings the average total to about $185.
+According to Home Advisor, the average pickup cost for a dumpster bag that holds 3 cubic yards of debris ranges from $100 – $180.
+Combined with a purchase price of $30.00, that brings the average dumpster bag price range to $130 – $210.

-If you purchase two or more bags for your project, there is an average discounted pickup rate of $130.00 per bag, but only if the bags are picked up at the same time.
-Plus, you still need to factor in the price of the dumpster bag itself, so the average total for any additional bags would be about $160.
-Also note that these averages do not include local fees and taxes, which can change from city to city.
+If you purchase two or more bags for your project, there is an average pickup discount of $20 per bag, but only if they are picked up at the same time and same address as the first bag.
+Plus, you still need to factor in the price of the dumpster bag itself, so the average price range for any additional bags is $110 – $190.
+Also note that these averages are subject to local fees and taxes, which will be applied when you schedule bag collection.

-The average cost to rent a dumpster with us is $458.66.
-There are several factors that go into the price of a roll off dumpster, but with a flat rate price that includes a covered weight limit, delivery and pickup expenses, local taxes and disposal fees, you’ll know ahead of time exactly what will be on your bill.
+The average cost to rent a dumpster with us is $485.
+There are several factors that go into the price of a roll off dumpster.
+However, with a flat rate price, you don't have to do any guesswork.
+Your quote will already have a covered weight limit, delivery and pickup expenses, local taxes and disposal fees factored in.
+The price you see is the price you get.